General Equipment at Cedar Rapids School Buildings Cedar Rapids Iowa

 - Mechanical equipment in basements and service areas

-Many insulation products used before the 1970s — including Johns-Manville Thermobestos, Kaylo, and Aircell — are reported to have been 85% or more asbestos by composition.
+Many insulation products used before the 1970s — including Thermobestos, calcium silicate pipe insulation, and pipe insulation — are reported to have been 85% or more asbestos by composition.
 Installing or removing those materials allegedly generated among the highest concentrations of airborne asbestos-containing fibers of any occupational task documented in industrial hygiene literature.

 Pipefitters and Plumbers